-Method 1: When the aircraft has landed, push and hold the left stick down.
-The motors stop after three seconds.

-Method 2: When the aircraft has landed, push the left stick down, then conduct the same CSC that was used to start the motors, as described above.
+- Method 1: When the aircraft has landed, push and hold the left stick down.
+The motors stop after three seconds. - Method 2: When the aircraft has landed, conduct the same CSC that was used to start the motors, as described above.
 The motors stop immediately.
 Release both sticks once the motors have stopped.